Corneacare Logo

 Blepharitis

-Blepharitis is chronic inflammation of the eyelid margin that may affect any age group, is associated with several systemic conditions including rosacea and seborrheic dermatitis, and is related to other ocular conditions like dry eye, chalazion, conjunctivitis, and keratitis.
-Common symptoms of blepharitis are a burning sensation, irritation, tearing, light sensitivity, blurred vision, and red eyes.
-Crusting or flaking may be present on the eyelids.
-There are many causes for blepharitis including meibomian gland dysfunction, chronic low-grade bacteria infections of the ocular surface, parasitic infestations like demodex, and inflammatory skin conditions such as atopy and seborrhea.
+Blepharitis is chronic inflammation of the eyelid margin that may affect any age group.
+It’s associated with several systemic conditions including rosacea and seborrheic dermatitis, and is related to other ocular conditions.
+These include dry eye disease, chalazion, conjunctivitis, and keratitis.
+Common symptoms of blepharitis are:

 Exclusive offers